Skip to main content

 protected franchise territory means

 A protected franchise territory is a defined geographic area where the franchisor agrees not to award a second franchise to anyone else.
-Polar Tint defines territories as a protected radius around the shop OR the area containing a protected area — whichever is smaller.
+Polar Tint defines each award as a Designated Territory sized by a population-and-radius cap around the shop — the lesser of the two (FDD Item 12).
 The boundary is mapped, written into the franchise agreement, and immutable for the term.
 No other Polar Tint operator can open inside your protected area.

 Quick answer

 A protected franchise territory is a defined geographic area where the franchisor agrees not to award a second franchise to anyone else.
-Polar Tint defines territories as a protected radius around the shop OR the area containing a protected area — whichever is smaller.
+Polar Tint defines each award as a Designated Territory sized by a population-and-radius cap around the shop — the lesser of the two (FDD Item 12).
 The boundary is mapped, written into the franchise agreement, and immutable for the term.
 No other Polar Tint operator can open inside your protected area.

 Why territory definition is the most-fought clause

-In franchise law, the territory is a contractual promise — the franchisor will not sell another unit to anyone else inside your defined area.
-How that area is defined determines whether the promise is meaningful.
+In franchise law, the territory is a contractual promise.
+The franchisor will not sell another unit to anyone else inside your defined area.
+How that area is defined decides whether the promise means anything.

 How Polar Tint maps a territory

 The boundary goes into Schedule 1 of your franchise agreement.
-It is immutable for the initial renewable term.
-At renewal, both parties can agree to adjust (typically expanding into an adjacent protected area as the operator scales toward a second shop).
+It cannot change during the initial renewable term.
+At renewal, both parties can agree to adjust it.
+Operators scaling toward a second shop often expand into an adjacent protected area.

 What protected does not protect against